-Where to Stay in Iceland – Best Hotels for all Budgets
+Where to Stay in Iceland – Best Places to Stay for All Budgets

-Iceland can be pricey but there are ways to travel for all budget types.
-Whether you like city of countryside, prefer luxury or just need somewhere more simple to sleep at night there are a wide range of options to choose from!
+Here are the best places to stay in Iceland – Iceland can be pricey but there are ways to travel for all budget types.
+Whether you like the city or the countryside, prefer luxury or just need somewhere more simple to sleep at night there is a wide range of options to choose from!

 Luxury Hotels in Iceland